📊 FIG Key Takeaways

 Figma shows excellent core business quality with 41% revenue growth, 82.4% gross margin, and strong free cash flow generation, indicating a scalable software model with real customer demand.
 However, the latest period's extremely negative operating and net margins materially weaken the profitability profile and make the fundamentals mixed rather than clearly strong.
 The balance sheet is solid and debt-free, but sustained improvement in GAAP earnings quality is needed.

-Why Buy Figma, Inc. Stock?
-FIG Key Strengths
+Figma, Inc. Key Strengths (FIG)

 - Revenue growth remains very strong at 41.0% YoY